Our free membership, business.com+, takes the pain out of choosing new business services.

 How to use marketing to attract investors

-Marketing is about pinpointing your target audience, understanding the needs of people in that market and communicating how your company can solve their problems.
-Typically, companies do this to find potential customers.
+Marketing is about pinpointing your target audience, understanding their needs and communicating how your business can solve their problems.
+Most businesses create marketing campaigns to find potential customers, but you can also use marketing to convince people or organizations to invest money in your company.

-However, you can also use marketing to convince people or organizations to invest money in your company.
-Here are four steps to take if you want to market your business to investors.
+Here are four investment marketing steps to take if you want to market your business to investors.

 1. Discover investor needs.

-The first step is finding out what potential investors need or want in a business investment.
-Investors tend to focus on a few crucial factors:
+The first step is to determine what potential investors need or want in a business investment, so you can focus your marketing efforts accordingly.

 • Is the company profitable?